 - Include credits for images, video clips, and music used.

 The Project Portfolio is a document or presentation that combines narrative and images to tell the story of your team’s biomimicry design and process for developing it.
 The portfolio should illustrate how your team approached selecting a specific climate-related problem, how you researched biological models, and how you developed the bio-inspired design solution, including testing ideas and getting feedback from others.
+This Project Portfolio Guidelines and Checklist document will help your students prepare an effective portfolio.

 - PDF file format.